 We also have an informational page at http://content.efollett.com/text_rental/.

-On Day 1 Check-In begins at 1 pm. and the program takes place
+Check-In begins at 1 pm.
+The program takes place

 at 2 p.m. and your day ends at 5 p.m. after the resource fair.
 If you arrive